Full question:

 Answer:

-Negligent entrustment.
-If a person lends the a car to someone knowing the driver is incompetent, reckless, or inexperienced, the car owner may be liable for damage caused by the other person's driving.
-A party injured by such a driver must generally prove five components of this tort: (1) that the owner entrusted the vehicle to the driver; (2) that the driver was unlicensed, incompetent, or reckless; (3) that the owner knew or should have known that the driver was unlicensed, incompetent, or reckless; (4) that the driver was negligent in the operation of the vehicle; and (5) that the driver's negligence resulted in damages
+Negligent entrustment: If you lend your car to someone you know is incompetent, reckless, or inexperienced, you may be liable for damages they cause.
+To prove this, it must be shown that: (1) you entrusted the vehicle to the driver; (2) the driver was unlicensed, incompetent, or reckless; (3) you knew or should have known this; (4) the driver was negligent while operating the vehicle; and (5) this negligence caused damages.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.